D'Andre Swift Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Matchup vs. Green Bay

-- In his three career matchups against the Packers, Swift averaged 24.3 rushing yards per game, 18.2 fewer yards than his over/under in Sunday's game.
+- Swift's 24.3 rushing yards per game in his three career matchups against the Packers are 18.2 fewer yards than his over/under in Sunday's game.

-- In one of three games versus the Packers Swift has run for a touchdown.
-But he did not have multiple TDs in that game.
+- Swift, in three matchups versus the Packers, has run for a TD once, but not more than one in a single contest.

 - The Packers give up 109.8 yards per game on the ground, the NFL's 13th-ranked rush defense.